 For updates, check out the Digital Projects blog or Facebook page.

-Projects approved for completion during the 2013-2014 academic year include the following (in order of priority):
+Projects approved for the 2014-2015 academic year include the following: